node-fetch/node-fetch/CONTRIBUTING.md

 To release a `next` version, create or re-create the `next` branch based on the latest `main` branch.
 Then create a pull request against the `next` branch.
 When merged into the `next` branch, a new version is created based on the commit conventions, but published using the `next` dist-tag to npm and marked as pre-release on GitHub.

 **Important**: do not rebase & force push to the `next` branch while working on pre-releases.
 Do only use force push to reset the `next` branch in order to sync it with the latest `main`.
 Also, when merging `next` into `main`, **do not use squash & merge**!
-In this particular case, the traditional merge feature has to be used, otherwise semantic-release will not be able to match the commit history and won't be able to promote the existing releases in npm or GitHub
+In this particular case, the traditional "Create a merge commit" merge button has to be used, otherwise semantic-release will not be able to match the commit history and won't be able to promote the existing releases in npm or GitHub.
+If the button is disabled, temporarily enable it in the repository settings.

 For any semantic-release questions, ping [@gr2m](https://github.com/gr2m).